 TSO/E users can receive messages from other systems through the TSO/E message interface.
 Receiving a message from a user on another system is the same as receiving one from a user on the same system.

 Part 2.
-The file system
+The z/OS UNIX file system